techidaily/site-games-able/source/_posts/conquer-virtual-realms-with-ease-streamlining-gameplay-of-popular-titles-in-steam-using-meta-quest-controllers.md

  Three of the four methods here involve wireless streaming, which means the quality of your experience will vary according to the speed of your Wi-Fi (not your internet, just your internal network).
 For best results, you’ll want to ensure:

 * Your gaming PC is plugged into your router via a Gigabit Ethernet cable or faster.
 * You’re physically in the same room as your Wi-Fi router or access point when you use your Quest to play.
-It should ideally support[Wi-Fi 6e](https://www.makeuseof.com/tag/what-is-wifi-6/) or 7.
+It should ideally support [Wi-Fi 6e](https://www.makeuseof.com/tag/what-is-wifi-6/) or 7.
 * Your gaming PC and headset must be on the same LAN and able to “see” each other.
 In some cases, your Wi-Fi may be isolated from wired devices.
 If this is the case, you’ll need to delve into your router settings to correct the issue.
-This might also be the case if you have a large home and chose to[use more than one router](https://www.makeuseof.com/should-you-use-multiple-routers-pros-and-cons/) .
+This might also be the case if you have a large home and chose to [use more than one router](https://www.makeuseof.com/should-you-use-multiple-routers-pros-and-cons/) .

 ## Using Steam Link on the Meta Quest